BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Tutorial_2.rst

 2.6.2 Inserting the Filter
 ****************************************

 We can insert the new filter into the pipeline at the specified position (index 2).
-The CreateDataGroup class is used to create the filter, and the arguments are passed to configure it.
+The CreateDataGroupFilter is used to create the filter, and the arguments are passed to configure it.

 .. code:: python

-    pipeline.insert(2, nx.CreateDataGroup(), create_data_group_args)
+    pipeline.insert(2, nx.CreateDataGroupFilter(), create_data_group_args)

 ****************************************
 2.6.3 Executing the Modified Pipeline